Notre Dame vs. Navy Predictions & Picks – August 26

 Notre Dame vs. Navy Predictions & Picks: Odds, Moneyline, Spread - Saturday, August 26

-When the Notre Dame Fighting Irish play the Navy Midshipmen at 2:30 PM on Saturday, August 26, our projection system predicts the Fighting Irish will win the game.
-Our model also projects the spead, point total, and final score, which you can check out below.
+According to our computer model, the Notre Dame Fighting Irish will beat the Navy Midshipmen when the two teams match up at Aviva Stadium on Saturday, August 26, which starts at 2:30 PM.
+For our projections on the spead, point total, and final score, check out the rest of the article below.

 Looking to bet on Notre Dame vs. Navy?
 Head to BetMGM using our link to claim a first-time depositor bonus!